 Note about Wing Mountain Snow Play Area/Crowley Pit Closures

-Currently as of December 2018, the popular Wing Mountain Snow Play Area just past the Arizona Snowbowl entrance and the Crowley Pit Snow Play Area (the one just past the Flagstaff Nordic Center) are closed and are expected to remain closed for the winter of 2018-19.
+Since December 2018, the popular Wing Mountain Snow Play Area just past the Arizona Snowbowl entrance and the Crowley Pit Snow Play Area (the one just past the Flagstaff Nordic Center) are permanently closed.
 Parking along Hwy 180 can incur a minimum fine of $200 so be careful where you stop.
 Once the snow builds up, the places below are your best bet to have fun.

 - Oak Hill Snow Play Area (near Williams)

 - Flagstaff Snow Park (Fort Tuthill County Park in Flagstaff)

 - Benham Snow Play Area (Williams Area)

 - Flagstaff Community Parks – Thorpe Park, Foxglenn Park and Buffalo Park

 - Kendrick Watchable Wildlife Trail (North of Flagstaff)

 - Forest Roads 794 and 151 north of Wing Mountain (4 Wheel Drive vehicle with clearance suggested) North of Flagstaff